Azure/mlops-v2/QUICKSTART.md

       git push --set-upstream origin main

    ```
    2.7 Execute this script in Git Bash or another terminal.
-This will create a repo for your project which you can use in subsequent steps
+This will create a repo for your project which you can use in subsequent steps.
+In case you face any authentication issues, follow this link to authenticate yourself using an ssh key: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

    2.8.
 Next, create an SSO token in github by selecting "Developer settings" in your github account settings.